Reeth Stepping Stones

 Terrain: mainly grassy paths through fields, well signposted.
 Some ascent, 350 feet.
 Not pushchair friendly.

 Parking: Reeth village centre has parking on the green.
-(What 3 Words doing.closets.menswear - honesty box - a nominal charge of £2)
+(What 3 Words doing.closets.menswear - honesty box - a nominal cash charge of £2 which hasn’t changed in the last 4 years - bargain.)

 Public Transport: Yes!
 There is a bus service that runs to Reeth, but they are subject to seasonal timetables.
 Check out the Dales Bus Service for more information.

 Dog Friendly: Yes!
-There was grazing cattle on this walk.
+There has been grazing cattle on this walk when previously walked and sheep too. .

 Location: Swaledale in the North Eastern Yorkshire Dales National Park